jcaddel/liquibase/README.md

 Liquibase
 -------
 This fork of Liquibase is oriented towards requirements [The Kuali Foundation](http://www.kuali.org) has for database migration tooling.
 This version is a superset of the original Liqubase functionality.
-This version contains every commit from the parent GitHub repository (since the time of the fork) in addition to the functionality that has been layered on top.
+It contains every commit from the parent GitHub repository (since the time of the fork) in addition to the functionality that has been layered on top.

 Requirements
 -------